Notarial Services and Official Documents

 - The Australian Embassy in the Netherlands does not issue visas and is not able to provide advice related to their use or issuance.
 For more information please consult the Visas, Migration and Citizenship page or the Department of Immigration and Border Protection website.

 - Information about citizenship applications and enquiries can be found on the Visa, Migration and Citizenship page.
+For citizenship by descent you can follow this link for a short overview.

 Certificates of Births, Deaths and Marriages